Fyzie/vision_ai/README.md

 - $IMAGE_LIST_FILE : file name created from create_image_list_file.py (eg. image_list_file)
 - $DOWNLOAD_FOLDER : folder name to store the downloaded datasets (any desired name)
 6. Execute create_dataset_yolo_format.py, changing DATA_ALL_DIR by $DOWNLOAD_FOLDER

+> Notes: Not all images may have annotations !!!
+Final amount of formatted yolo datasets at step 6 may less than downloaded images at step 4 and 5.

 > Download annotations and metadata files according to your type of computer vision applications
 > Recommended to keep all scripts in one folder !!!
 > Reference: [computervisioneng](https://github.com/computervisioneng/train-yolov8-custom-dataset-step-by-step-guide)